SOURABH358/100_projects.github.io/README.md

 ## Project-11
 >Order Summary Component

 In this project I have completed one of the challenges of Front end mentor.
 Challenge was to design a static order summary component.
-Files and style guide was provided for the challenge below is my solution link.
+Files and style guide were provided for the challenge below is my solution link.
 - **Built With**
     - HTML
     - CSS